|

 when he moved to Las Vegas, Nevada to facilitate his wife's employment.

-Once settling in, he accepted a position with the Clark
+accepted a position with the Clark County

-County Department of Business License as a Special Agent in the Night
+Department of Business License as a Special

-Enforcement Unit, specializing in alcoholic beverage control enforcement, a job
+specializing in alcoholic beverage control

-such as; strip clubs, sex clubs, and adult entertainment throughout Clark
+businesses, such as; strip clubs, sex clubs,

 County, Nevada.